deevdz/final-project/README.md

 ## Technologies Used

--[AWS Cloud 9](https://aws.amazon.com/cloud9/) - Was used to code this project.
+..* [AWS Cloud 9](https://aws.amazon.com/cloud9/) - Was used to code this project.

--[GitHub](https://github.com/) - Remote repository for all project code with git version control.
+..* [GitHub](https://github.com/) - Remote repository for all project code with git version control.

--Adobe Photoshop & Illustrator - Design, crop and compresses images used on the site.
+..* Adobe Photoshop & Illustrator - Design, crop and compresses images used on the site.

 **Front-End Technologies**

--[HTML5](https://html.spec.whatwg.org/multipage/) - The fundamental code structure for all webpages.
+..* [HTML5](https://html.spec.whatwg.org/multipage/) - The fundamental code structure for all webpages.

--[CSS3](http://www.css3.info/) - CSS3 is the iteration of the CSS standard used in the styling and formatting of Web pages.
+..* [CSS3](http://www.css3.info/) - CSS3 is the iteration of the CSS standard used in the styling and formatting of Web pages.

--[jQuery 3.2.1](https://blog.jquery.com/2017/03/20/jquery-3-2-1-now-available/) - Javascript framework used to implement custom code and initialize Bootsrtap functions.
+..* [jQuery 3.2.1](https://blog.jquery.com/2017/03/20/jquery-3-2-1-now-available/) - Javascript framework used to implement custom code and initialize Bootsrtap functions.

--[Bootstrap](https://getbootstrap.com/) - Bootstrap is an open source toolkit for developing with HTML, CSS, and JS.
+..* [Bootstrap](https://getbootstrap.com/) - Bootstrap is an open source toolkit for developing with HTML, CSS, and JS.

--[Stripe](https://stripe.com/) - The Stripe API allows individuals and businesses to make and receive debit/credit card payments over the Internet.
+..* [Stripe](https://stripe.com/) - The Stripe API allows individuals and businesses to make and receive debit/credit card payments over the Internet.

+..* [Font Awesome](https://fontawesome.com/) - Used for Website Icons

+..* [Line Icons](https://lineicons.com/) - Used for Website Icons

+..* [Google Fonts](https://fontawesome.com/) - Used for website fonts Poppins and Prata

+..* [Vanilla Top](https://www.npmjs.com/package/vanillatop) - Script to allow users to return to top of page

 Back-End Technologies

 **Heroku**

--[Heroku](http://ww.heroku.com) - Hosting the deployed version of this project.
+..* [Heroku](http://ww.heroku.com) - Hosting the deployed version of this project.

--[Heroku Postgres - PostgreSQL](https://devcenter.heroku.com/categories/postgres-basics) is one of the world's most popular relational database management systems.
+..* [Heroku Postgres - PostgreSQL](https://devcenter.heroku.com/categories/postgres-basics) is one of the world's most popular relational database management systems.

 **Python**

--[Python 3.6.8](https://www.python.org/downloads/release/python-368/) - is an interpreted, high-level, general-purpose programming language that has gained popularity because of its clear syntax and readability and is the language used for all backend functions of this project.
+..* [Python 3.6.8](https://www.python.org/downloads/release/python-368/) - is an interpreted, high-level, general-purpose programming language that has gained popularity because of its clear syntax and readability and is the language used for all backend functions of this project.

--[Django 1.11](https://docs.djangoproject.com/en/3.0/releases/1.11/) - Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
+..* [Django 1.11](https://docs.djangoproject.com/en/3.0/releases/1.11/) - Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.

 **Amazon Web Services**

--[Amazon S3](https://aws.amazon.com/free/storage/) - Amazon Simple Storage Service is a service offered by Amazon Web Services that provides object storage through a web service interface.
+..* [Amazon S3](https://aws.amazon.com/free/storage/) - Amazon Simple Storage Service is a service offered by Amazon Web Services that provides object storage through a web service interface.
 Used to store staticfiles and media folders and files.

 ## Testing